M-uch/IAC_RISCV32I_Team_23/README.md

 | gaussian  | 123728       | 185695    |
 | triangle  | 316028       | 474172    |

 It was discovered that for our particular PDF program, pipelining is slower.
-This is due to the fact that the program frequently branches and jumps, this causes the hazard unit to frequent flush the pipeline registers, which increases the number of cycles it takes to run the program.
+This is due to the fact that the program frequently branches and jumps and so this causes the hazard unit to frequently flush the pipeline registers, which increases the number of cycles it takes to run the program.

-For example, this can be seen in the following wavefile of noisy.mem:
+This can be seen in the following wavefile of noisy.mem:

 ![Noisy Wave Viewer](Test_Evidence/Pipeline_Performance/noisypipelinewaveform.png)